 One of the lessons learned from the recent financial crisis was that many banks were not adequately prepared to deal with weakening market conditions.
 When a bank becomes distressed, the time window for taking countermeasures to prevent a looming insolvency or resolution is short.
 This is why it is necessary to develop adequate measures that will ensure a bank’s viability and to document those measures in a recovery plan before a crisis event may materialize.

 Developing recovery plans became mandatory for banks operating in Austria with the Austrian Banking Intervention and Restructuring Act (effective from 2014; later replaced by the Bank Recovery and Resolution Act).
 In line with the principle of proportionality, groups of banks may produce group-wide recovery plans, and banks that participate in an institutional protection scheme (IPS) may produce IPS-wide recovery plans.
+This principle is laid down in the Bank Recovery and Resolution Directive (BRRD) as well as in the Austrian Bank Recovery and Resolution Act (BaSAG) and the Bank Recovery Plan Regulation (BaSaPV) of the FMA.
 The principle of proportionality also implies that more complex institutions need to develop more detailed recovery plans whereas smaller banks may provide less comprehensive recovery plans in particular areas.
 For banks with foreign subsidiaries or banks that are themselves subsidiaries of a foreign parent institution, supervisory matters are dealt with by “recovery colleges.”
 In other words, analysis of the group recovery plans is a joint effort by a team of analysts representing all national supervisors involved.
 The key components of recovery plans are:

 - Recovery plan indicators and scenarios: What indicators are to be monitored?
 What are typical risk scenarios?
 Which indicator values trigger recovery measures?
 And what kind of measures should be taken?